 Referencing the noble ‘Australian’ pinot noir clone MV6 (Mother Vine 6, via Mount Pleasant, via the James Busby Collection, via Clos Vougeot), Mother Vine’s name seeks to highlight that indelible link between the old word and the new, with a wine bar of more or less classical style.

-The food covers familiar wine-bar territory – olives, pâté, cured meats, cheese – as well as delving into chef Connie Tung’s Hong Kong heritage, with char siu pork ribs, smoky duck bao and ever-changing dumplings also making appearances.
+The food covers familiar wine-bar territory – olives, pâté, cured meats, cheese – as well as larger plates, such as duck pie with a radish salad, beef rib with mash and red wine jus or a pumpkin ‘steak’ with hummus for a vegan option.
+(For those that want to delve into the food of Chef Connie Yi Ying’s Hong Kong heritage – some of those dishes used to populate Mother Vine’s carte – she is also the chef at sister restaurant Mum Cha, just around the corner in Rundle Street.)
 Fridays see magnums opened for by-the-glass pours, presumably to celebrate the end of the traditional working week, and live Jazz eases out the weekend every Sunday.